mrphysics-bonn/python-ismrmrd-reco/README.md

 ## Further information on acquisition and reconstruction
 ### Acquisition and reconstruction of Pulseq data

-For reconstruction of Pulseq data, a ISMRMRD metadata file has to be provided.
+For reconstruction of Pulseq data, a MRD metadata file has to be provided.
 This metadata file has to contain all necessary information for reconstruction such as counters, flags and other metadata.
 The metadata file has to be located in "dependency/metadata".

 If the sequence is executed on a Siemens scanner, the following steps are necessary:
 - The metadata file name has to be stored in the free text parameter "tFree" of the raw data file.
-It will be converted to the first user defined string parameter in the ISMRMRD file.
+It will be converted to the first user defined string parameter in the MRD file.
-- The raw data has to be converted to the ISMRMRD format with the siemens_to_ismrmrd converter (https://github.com/ismrmrd/siemens_to_ismrmrd).
+- The raw data has to be converted to the MRD format with the siemens_to_ismrmrd converter (https://github.com/ismrmrd/siemens_to_ismrmrd).
 After installation of the converter, `send_data_pulseq.sh` can handle Siemens raw data acquired with the Pulseq sequence.
-- The metadata filename is transferred to the first user defined string parameter of the ISMRMRD file by the converter.
+- The metadata filename is transferred to the first user defined string parameter of the MRD file by the converter.
 The parameter maps used for conversion are stored in "python-ismrmrd-server/parameters_maps".
 - The necessary parameters for reconstruction are listed in the functions "insert_hdr" and "insert_acq" in "python-ismrmrd-server/pulseq_helper.py".

 ### Reconstruction of JEMRIS simulation data